Redneck's Wife

 Why are we paying for this type of nonsense?

-So the U.N., which still hasn't defined terrorism, and therefore isn't ready to attempt anything so rash as actually DOING something about it, is giving out an award to one of their bureaucrats for anti-smoking ads which ran on a terrorist-sponsored television network.
+defined terrorism, and therefore isn't ready to attempt anything so rash as actually DOING something about it, is giving out an award to one of their bureaucrats for anti-smoking ads which ran on a terrorist-sponsored television network.
 Yes, they gave out an award to someone for getting the word out about the evils of smoking while completely ignoring the admonitions to suicide bombing and anti-semitism on this same network.
 Ummm...

 Then there is the World Heath Organization, a United Nations “special agency.”
 WHO's Director General has just awarded its prize for “best anti-smoking and nutrition” programs to al Manar – the television station owned and operated by Hezbollah, among the world's most lethal terrorist organizations.